Last Updated on January 3, 2022

 The British Medical Journal noted in 2017 that although most cases were in Japan, it was becoming more prevalent in Western diets.
 This was attributed to more people eating raw fish like sushi (source: BMJ).

-A 2016 study looked at the potential dangers in pregnancy, and concluded that Anisakiasis can cause anemia and altered immunity in pregnant women, and carried the risk of preterm births or growth restriction for the fetus (source: PubMed).
+A 2016 study looked at the potential dangers in pregnancy, and concluded that Anisakiasis can cause anemia and altered immunity in pregnant women, and carried the potential risk of preterm births or growth restriction for the fetus (source: PubMed).

 The good news is that the parasitic worms that might be present in fish are killed in two ways: